Services & Specialties

 I manage the intersection of design, business and development while keeping the customers in the middle.

 I work with high growth startups to build and develop product teams that deliver on the vision of founders and early investors.

-I speak marketing, customer service, sales, product, management and development with teams all over the world.
+I manage development teams & liaise with marketing, support, sales, product and management teams all over the world.

 I help founders and product managers build the systems and processes that define and get their product to market.

 Personio is the HR Operating System powering SME businesses in Europe.

 Product Management Lead

 Doubledot Media offers 7 different training and software applications designed to help our customers set up successful retail and marketing websites.
 Our flagship product is SaleHoo, an online supplier directory.

 I guide core product team on product initiatives like OKRs, data driven decision making and process improvements.

 My product focus in the organization is on strategic development of adjacent markets by developing new products for related markets.